LedFx/LedFx/README.rst

 📑 Quick start guide and documentation📖
 ------------------------------------------

-Head over to `LedFx Builds`_ to get the latest releases for Windows, Mac and Linux.
+Head over to `releases`_ to get the latest releases for Windows and Mac.
+For linux, use pip.
-If you are in a hurry, grab the latest Core version for your operating system and off you go.
-For more info on what the different versions do, read the release description on the releases page

 **Bleeding edge (Experimental)**